Levi-Huynh/webapi-iv-guided/notes.md

 -deploy an API to heroku
 -make port dynamic
 -use enviornment variables
--setup continuous deployment (just push code and deployed automatically )
+-setup continuous deployment (just push code to git and deployed automatically )

 Add a "start" script to run the server using `node`